How Apple Built An iPhone Camera That Makes Everyone A Professional Photographer

 This year's leap, however, feels particularly meaningful.
 A number of early reviews of the iPhone 8 obsess over the camera — TechCrunch, for example, chose to review the phone exclusively as a camera.
 And there's a decent argument to be made that the enhancements to the camera systems in the 8 Plus and the X are some of the biggest upgrades in the new line.
 The camera's effects don't rely on filters.
 They're the result of Apple's new dual camera system working in concert with machine learning to sense a scene, map it for depth, and then change lighting contours over the subject.
 It's all done in real time, and you can even preview the results thanks to the company’s enormously powerful new A11 Bionic chip.
 The result, when applied to Apple scale, has the power to be transformative for modern photography, with millions of amateur shots suddenly professionalized.
 In many ways it's the fullest realization of the democratization of high-quality imagery that the company has been working toward since the iPhone 4.

 And to get it right, Apple relied on what it does best: enthusiastic study and deconstruction of the art form it wishes to mimic and advance.
-In the case of the iPhones 8 Plus and X, this meant pouring over the way others have used lighting throughout history — Richard Avedon, Annie Leibovitz, Vermeer.
+In the case of the iPhones 8 Plus and X, this meant poring over the way others have used lighting throughout history — Richard Avedon, Annie Leibovitz, Vermeer.

 "If you look at the Dutch Masters and compare them to the paintings that were being done in Asia, stylistically they're different," Johnnie Manzari, a designer on Apple's Human Interface Team, says.
 "So we asked why are they different?
 And what elements of those styles can we recreate with software?"